keptn/keptn.github.io/content/docs/develop/usecases/onboard-carts-service/index.md

 ## Prerequisites
 <!--
-1. A GitHub organization, user, and personal access token, which are used by keptn.
+1. A GitHub organization, user, and personal access token, which are used by Keptn.
 -->
-* The endpoint and API token provided by the keptn installation.
+* The endpoint and API token provided by the Keptn installation.

 * Clone example files used for this use case: